 “DNA of Things”

-Several developments of the past few years have made this advance possible.
-One of them is Grass’s method for marking products with a DNA “barcode” embedded in miniscule glass beads.
+Several developments over the past few years have made this advance possible.
+One of them is Grass’s method for marking products with a DNA “barcode” embedded in minuscule glass beads.
 These nanobeads have various uses; for example, as tracers for geological tests, or as markers for high-quality foodstuffs, thus distinguishing them from counterfeits.
 The barcode is relatively short: just a 100-bit code (100 places filled with “0”s or “1”s).
 This technology has now been commercialized by ETH spin-off Haelixa.

 At the same time, it has become possible to store enormous data volumes in DNA.
 Grass’s colleague Yaniv Erlich, an Israeli computer scientist, developed a method that theoretically makes it possible to store 215,000 terabytes of data in a single gram of DNA.
 And Grass himself was able to store an entire music album in DNA – the equivalent of 15 megabytes of data.

 The two scientists have now wedded these inventions into a new form of data storage, as they report in the journal Nature Biotechnology.
 They call the storage form “DNA of Things”, a takeoff on the Internet of Things, in which objects are connected with information via the internet.

 As a use case, the researchers 3D printed a rabbit out of plastic, which contains the instructions (about 100 kilobytes’ worth of data) for printing the object.
 The researchers achieved this by adding tiny glass beads containing DNA to the plastic.
 “Just like real rabbits, our rabbit also carries its own blueprint,” Grass says.